kenlowrie/avscript/docs/example.md

 {:.blue.center}# Sample A/V Script
 // [workingtitle] should be set to your script title name
-// [storysummary] shoudl be set to the summary.
+// [storysummary] should be set to the summary.
 Both of these aliases will be
 // used to fill in the template inside the "heading.md" document.
 [workingtitle]=*Your Script Title*
 [storysummary]=This script covers the "how-to" of using the Widget Pro+ 9000.